-- 1. Ordination to the office of priest or deacon shall take place upon the Sundays immediately following the Ember Weeks, or upon St. Peter's Day, Michaelmas Day or St. Thomas' Day, or upon a day within the week immediately following St. Peter's Day, Michaelmas Day or St. Thomas' Day, or upon such other day, being a Sunday, a Holy Day or one of the Ember Days, as the bishop of the diocese on urgent occasion shall appoint. - 2.
-Ordination of priests and deacons shall be in the cathedral church of the diocese, or other church or chapel at the discretion of the bishop. - 3.
-The Dean, or his deputy, shall present to the bishop every person who is to be ordained in Jersey. - 4.
-The priests taking part in an ordination shall together with the bishop lay their hands upon the head of every person who receives the order of priesthood. - 5.
-Any form of service of Holy Communion which is authorized by Canon B1 may be used at an ordination.
+- 1. Ordination to the office of priest or deacon shall take place upon the Sundays immediately following the Ember Weeks, or upon St Peter's Day, Michaelmas Day or St Thomas's Day, or upon a day within the week immediately following St Peter's Day, Michaelmas Day or St Thomas's Day, or upon such other day, being a Sunday, a Holy Day or one of the Ember Days, as the Bishop on urgent occasion shall appoint. - 2.
+Ordination of priests and deacons shall be in the cathedral church of the diocese, or other church or chapel at the discretion of the Bishop. - 3.
+The Dean or a Vice Dean or such other persons as by ancient custom have the right so to do, shall present to the Bishop every person who is to be ordained. - 4.
+The priests taking part in an ordination shall together with the Bishop lay their hands upon the head of every person who receives the order of priesthood. - 5.
+Any form of service of Holy Communion which is authorized by Canon B1 may be used at an ordination. - 6.
+No person shall be made deacon, except he be at least twenty-three years of age, unless he have a faculty from the Archbishop. - 7.
+No person shall be ordained priest, except he be at least twenty-four years of age, unless being over the age of 23 he have a faculty from the Archbishop. - 8.
+No person shall be ordained both deacon and priest upon one and the same day, unless he have a faculty from the Archbishop.

-- 6. No person shall be made deacon, except he be at least 23 years of age, unless he have a faculty from the Archbishop of Canterbury. - 7.
-No person shall be ordained priest, except he be at least 24 years of age, unless being over the age of 23 he have a faculty from the Archbishop of Canterbury. - 8.
-No person shall be ordained both deacon and priest upon one and the same day, unless he have a faculty from the Archbishop of Canterbury. - 9.
-A deacon shall not be ordained to the priesthood for at least one year, unless the bishop shall find good cause for the contrary, so that trial may be made of his behaviour in the office of deacon before he be admitted to the order of priesthood.
-During a vacancy of the see, the power of the bishop under this paragraph shall be exercisable by the archbishop.
+9. A deacon shall not be ordained to the priesthood for at least one year, unless the Bishop shall find good cause for the contrary, so that trial may be made of his behaviour in the office of deacon before he be admitted to the order of priesthood.
+During a vacancy of the see, the power of the Bishop under this paragraph shall be exercisable by the Archbishop.

-C4A OF THE QUALITY OF SUCH AS ARE TO BE ORDAINED DEACONS OR PRIESTS
+C4 OF THE QUALITY OF SUCH AS ARE TO BE ORDAINED DEACONS OR PRIESTS